-Deadlines may be extended for candidates who are currently attending The University of Arizona, or Alumni of The University of Arizona.
-The University of Arizona alumni and current UA students need to contact Dava Jondall at firstname.lastname@example.org to request permission to extend the application deadline.
+Application deadlines may be extended for candidates attending The University of Arizona or Alumni of The University of Arizona.
+The University of Arizona alums and current UA students need to contact Dava Jondall at email@example.com to request permission to extend the application deadline.

 International applicants will not be considered for conditional admission by this program.

 0117, 0119, 0102, 0103, 0107, 0122, 0112, 0114, 0199, 0224, 0226, 0205, 0206, 0212, 0308, 0409, 0405, 0502, 0605, 0631, 0705, 1004, 1001, 1101, 1102, 1103, 1107, 1109, 1199, 1301, 1399, 1501, 1502, 1602, 1615, 1616, 1612, 1699

 For an MS in Biosystems Engineering, students must complete a minimum of 30 units consisting of the following: